beepboopbitch/pizza-delivery/readme.md

 * _input name, toppings, and size, and have it display in receipt_
 * _calculate price based on toppings and size and have it display in receipt_
 * _be able to make an array of orders and display each one when clicked_
+* _order of red sauce, parmigian, pepperoni, olive, medium should add up to 17_

 ## Setup